 Suburb: Baulkham Hills

-Bidjigal reserve is named after the Bidjigal clan of the Darug people, in fact Burraga is the Darug word for Bandicoot.
+Bidjigal Reserve is named after the Bidjigal clan of the Darug people, in fact Burraga is the Darug word for bandicoot.
 The reserve was created to protect the Aboriginal heritage of the area, as well as the diverse wildlife within.
-The Burraga Loop Track is a dog friendly walk and at 4 kilometres, it’s a perfect escape from the city without ever having to leave.
+The Burraga Loop Track is a dog-friendly walk and at 4km, it’s a perfect escape from the city without ever having to leave.

 Feature photo by Jon Harris